liquidleif/monster-gov/README.md

 - A radical simplification of development, leading to faster progress
 - Relief from high fees, particularly on Ethereum, which impedes participation in features for many early adopters.

+## Single Chain vs. Cross Chain

+# FAQ

+### Do we prefer an EVM chain ?

+Yes.

+Firstly, our skills are best suited for EVM environments, making it easier to develop and maintain applications.
+Secondly, EVM has (in my opinion) the best tools and open source code in the crypto industry, with Solana having some edge in certain NFT applications.
+Additionally, I think that the majority of the best development communities work in EVM, which is important for collaboration and innovation.

+Finally, Lindy's Law: EVM has survived numerous competitors, black swan events, and crises, while comparable non-EVM chains/technologies have not (yet).
+While I wouldn't bet against Solana, betting on them carries a higher risk compared to EVM chains.

+### Do you lose your PMON or cant use them for a time lock period after you use them on a proposal?

+The possibility of slashing exists in theory, for example, if a proposal fails to pass.
+However, it is unlikely to occur unless there is persistent misbehavior.
+I believe the best solution is to allow only $PMON that have been locked for at least a year to be used for making proposals.
+This will provide appropriate incentives for taking a long-term view when proposing changes.

+### Can smaller wallets join together to create a group proposal?

+Yes, delegation of voting power will be possible, but we are still deciding whether to enable it directly from the beginning.
+During a transition period, only limited proposals may be possible.

+### Does this mean that the community controls the fate of the project?

+It's important to note that a DAO is not necessarily controlled by "The community," but rather by individuals who have a significant and long-term stake in the project.

+### How do we prevent the system from getting spammed with lots of unnecessary requests?

+Proposals will require a certain amount of locked $PMON, currently set at 100,000+.

+### What kind of decisions should be covered by the DAO?

+This includes funding features/projects, distributing PMON from the treasury, providing incentives in the ecosystem, and more, all at a high level.

+While individuals interested in funded work for the project must submit applications for funding, initiatives can also happen without approval through the DAO.
+For example, someone may build Dune Dashboards or a similar project independently.

 </br>